A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids

+The thermodynamic requirement that $\entropy$ is non-negative determines the constitutive modeling of the thermodynamic variables and flux densities.
+Here, we ensure non-negativity of \cref{eq:entropy} using an Onsager approach for the flux densities,

+where the corresponding symmetric Onsager matrix $\onsager_{\alpha \beta}^{\ce{m}}$ is semi-positive definite (see \cref*{eq:SI_onsager} in the ESI$^{\dag}$ for a matrix expression).

-All macroscopic transport parameters can be derived directly from the Onsager matrix.
-As consequence, symmetry and thermodynamic consistency reduce the number of independent transport coefficients appearing in an N-component electrolyte mixture to N(N+1)/2.
-This statement is true for any description based on internal reference frames.
+All macroscopic transport parameters follow directly from the Onsager matrix.
+Note that the sum on the right side starts at counter two, which restricts the number of independent Onsager coefficients, \emph{i.e.} transport parameters (the choice for the electrolyte species which is set to $\alpha=1$ can be motivated with respect to the physical set-up, see Ref.~\citenum{schammer2020theory}).
+Altogether, symmetry and thermodynamic consistency reduce the number of independent transport coefficients appearing in an N-component electrolyte mixture to N(N+1)/2.
+This statement is generally true in any internal reference frames.